pieterberg/Smartie-Sorter/design.md

 ### 2.1.
 Enclosure Design

-The Smartie Sorter 3000's mini arcade game enclosure has a brown and white colour scheme, and was painted using brown and white Rust-Oleum spray paint.
-The colour scheme used for the enclosure is presented in Figure 2.
+The colour scheme used for the design of the Smartie Sorter 3000's mini arcade game enclosure is presented by Figure 2.
+The outside surfaces of the mini arcade game enclosure are painted brown while the internal surfaces of the mini arcade game enclosure are painted white.

+The brown colour used for the design of the mini arcade game enclosure is based on the Rust-Oleum Painter's Touch Ultra Cover satin Nutmeg paint.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/colour_scheme/enclosure_colours.png" alt="Enclosure colour scheme" width="70%">